louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 Flexicast QUIC supports non-multicast-capable receivers in two different ways.
 A first approach is to use the unicast path to deliver the data to such receivers.
 This implies that each data must be authenticated and encrypted using the TLS keys derived over each unicast path.
+This is illustrated in {{fig-flexicast-2}} where receiver R3 lies in a non-multicast-capable network and relies on unicast delivery.

 This is not efficient when there are multiple receivers.
 Flexicast QUIC supports a second type of flexicast flow which improves performance when there are multiple unicast receivers.
-For these receivers, it is more efficient from the source viewpoint to encrypt and authenticate each QUIC packet using shared keys and then send a copy of this packet to all receivers, e.g. using system calls such as sendmmsg.
+For these receivers, it is more efficient from the source viewpoint to encrypt and authenticate a QUIC packet using shared keys and then send a copy of this packet to all receivers, e.g. using system calls such as sendmmsg.
 In this case, the source maintains a flexicast flow where it replicates each packet towards each receiver.
 It also sends an FC_ANNOUNCE frame to advertise the flexicast flow, using the receiver's IP address as a destination instead of a multicast address and later an FC_KEY frame containing the shared keys.

-In this example, R3 lies in a non-multicast-capable network, and cannot receive content through the flexicast flow.
-Instead, it relies on its unicast path, created at connection establishment to receive data from the source.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 +----------------------------------------+